Regression-based reduced-order models to predict transient thermal output for enhanced geothermal systems: Abstract

 \section{Abstract}

-Reduced-order modeling is a promising approach, as many phenomena can be described by a few dominant modes/mechanisms.
-The goal of this paper is to assess the utility of Reduced-Order Models (ROMs) developed from three-dimensional physics-based models for predicting transient thermal power output for an enhanced geothermal reservoir while explicitly accounting for uncertainties in the subsurface system and site-specific details.
+Reduced-order modeling is a promising approach, as many phenomena can be described by a few parameters/mechanisms.
+An advantage and attractive aspect of a reduced-order model is that it is computational inexpensive to evaluate when compared to running a high-fidelity numerical simulation.
+A reduced-order model takes couple of seconds to run on a laptop while a high-fidelity simulation may take couple of hours to run on a high-performance computing cluster.
+The goal of this paper is to assess the utility of regression-based Reduced-Order Models (ROMs) developed from high-fidelity numerical simulations for predicting transient thermal power output for an enhanced geothermal reservoir while explicitly accounting for uncertainties in the subsurface system and site-specific details.
 Numerical simulations are performed based on equally spaced values in the specified range of model parameters.
 Key sensitive parameters are then identified from these simulations, which are fracture zone permeability, well/skin factor, bottom hole pressure, and injection flow rate.
 We found the fracture zone permeability to be the most sensitive parameter.
-The fracture zone permeability along with time, are used to build ROMs for the thermal power output.
+The fracture zone permeability along with time, are used to build regression-based ROMs for the thermal power output.
 The ROMs are trained and validated using detailed physics-based numerical simulations.
 Finally, predictions from the ROMs are then compared with field data.
 We propose three different ROMs with different levels of model parsimony, each describing key and essential features of the power production curves.
+The coefficients in proposed regression-based ROMs are developed by minimizing a non-linear least-squares misfit function using Levenberg-Marquardt algorithm.
+The misfit function is based on the difference between numerical simulation data and reduced-order model.
 ROM-1 is constructed based on polynomials upto fourth order.
 ROM-1 is able to accurately reproduce the power output of numerical simulations for low values of permeabilities and certain features of the field-scale data.
 ROM-2 is a model with more analytical functions consisting of polynomials upto order eight, exponential functions and smooth approximations of Heaviside functions, and accurately describes the field-data.
 At higher permeabilities, ROM-2 reproduces numerical results better than ROM-1, however, there is a considerable deviation from numerical results at low fracture zone permeabilities.
 ROM-3 consists of polynomials upto order ten, and is developed by taking the best aspects of ROM-1 and ROM-2.
 ROM-1 is relatively parsimonious than ROM-2 and ROM-3, while ROM-2 overfits the data.
 ROM-3 on the other hand, provides a middle ground for model parsimony.
 Based on $\mathrm{R}^2$-values for training, validation, and prediction data sets we found that ROM-3 is better model than ROM-2 and ROM-1.
-For EGS applications, where high fracture zone permeabilities (typically greater than $10^{-15} \, \mathrm{m}^{2}$) are desired, ROM-2 and ROM-3 outperform ROM-1. \\ \\ \textbf{Keywords:} Enhanced Geothermal Systems (EGS), Reduced-Order Models (ROMs), thermal drawdown, regression.
+For predicting thermal drawdown in EGS applications, where high fracture zone permeabilities (typically greater than $10^{-15} \, \mathrm{m}^{2}$) are desired, ROM-2 and ROM-3 outperform ROM-1.
+As per computational time, all the ROMs are $10^4$ times faster when compared to running a high-fidelity numerical simulation.
+This makes the proposed regression-based ROMs attractive for real-time EGS applications because they are fast and provide reasonably good predictions for thermal power output. \\ \\ \textbf{Keywords:} Enhanced Geothermal Systems (EGS), Reduced-Order Models (ROMs), thermal drawdown, regression.